Click here to register for Special Needs Support.

 - Have the Health Professional Report completed by your accredited consulting health professional.

-- Complete the Online Registration Form and ensure you have scanned copies of your Health Professional Report and any other supporting medical documents [link to required documents] available to upload at completion of the form.
+- Complete the Online Registration Form and ensure you have scanned copies of your Health Professional Report and any other supporting medical documents available to upload at completion of the form.
 You will need your UNE login details to access the form.

 - You will have an option to discuss your registration with one of our team members.
 To make an appointment, please call the UNE Student Support Reception on 02 6773 2897.
 During this appointment the contents of the completed documentation will be discussed along with possible adjustments to your study.